benchristel/programming-without-mystery/0200-vision.md

 Teams that test-drive can develop a culture that balances **autonomy** (any team member can work on any code) with **shared ownership** and **responsibility**.
-For example, my teammate Alex and I might agree that I can modify code she wrote, as long as I don’t break any of her tests and I add tests of my own for new behavior.
+For example, my teammate and I might agree that I can modify a library she wrote, as long as I don’t break any of her tests and I add tests of my own for new behavior.
 The existing tests document her original intent, and catch the bugs I otherwise